Please enable JavaScript to use CodeHS

 Exploring Ecosystems

-Students will be able to develop a model using events in programming to illustrate the flow of energy in an ecosystem.
+Students will be able to program a model to illustrate the flow of energy in an ecosystem.

 Animal Classification